sptejas96/F1_TelegramBot/README.md

 Use ```podman stop <Container_ID>``` to stop the container

 NOTE: Replace 'podman' with 'docker' in above commands if you are using docker.

-NOTE: This code was tested on RHEL9.
+NOTE: This code was developed and tested on RHEL9.
 Adaptations might be required for running on other OS.

+Refer RHEL guidelines on UBI images here: [access.redhat.com](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/building_running_and_managing_containers/index#con_understanding-the-ubi-standard-images_assembly_types-of-container-images)

 ## Usage
 1. Invite the telegram bot to the telegram group using the name assigned by Telegram BotFather